neutralinojs/gsoc2025/README.md

 #### Suggested technical decisions

-- Creating a CLI plugin for the solution.
+- Developing a CLI plugin for the solution.
 - Expose a new command to generate application packages.

 ```bash